orggue/adidas-zaragoza/openshift-essentials/05_deployments.md

 ----

 ### Validate that it works
-We will use curl in a loop to validate that the update will not affect the application.ly` we'll see updates of the pods.
+We will use curl in a loop to validate that the update will not affect the application.

 In one terminal
 ```
 for ((i=1;i<=10000;i++)); do curl -s -o /dev/null -I -w "%{http_code}" "0.0.0.0:30080"; done
 ```
-If you want to watch what happens to the pods, open another terminal window and issue:
+Watch what happens to the pods in another terminal:
 ```
 oc get pod --watch-only
 ```
-In another terminal Do a update to the "old" version v1
+In a third terminal update to the "old" version v1:
 ```
 oc set image deployments hello-node hello-node=hello-node:v1
 ```
-You'll see that during the update traffic will get served and no `404` or `500` happend.
-You also saw the rolling update in the window where you've watched the pod.
+During the update the service will continue to serve requests.
+You'll also witness the rolling update.

 ----